LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

 ``b2mndr_stim``    type: ``real``    default: ``0.0``
     stim specifies the initial time --- default 0.
     If set to a positive or zero value, this overwrites the time value read from b2fstati.
     If set to a negative value, the run continues from the time read in b2fstati.
+In that case, the tracing data is appended to the existing files, otherwise the tracing files are overwritten.

 .. index:: b2mndr_etim